Raheem-ai/patch/README.md

 Once you have generated `backend/env/.env.dev`, there are 5 commands that need to be run in different shells to simulate an environment locally

-Start ngrok to get a public url for your local dev server
+Start ngrok to get a public url for your local dev server (keep in mind the free version expires after 2 hours so if things get weird you may need to restart it)
 ```sh
 # from anywhere
 $> ngrok http 9000